0PEIN0/bash-helpers/README.md

 ```
 Type and enter `\q` to exit from postgres shell.

-10. Run `ssh_keygen` command.
-Press `Enter` when prompted to choose `/root/.ssh/id_rsa` file.
-Then provide a passphrase for the ssh.
-Do remember this passphrase.
-11. Run `get_ssh` command.
-This will copy the generated ssh public key to clipboard.
-12. Add the ssh public key at [Github](https://github.com/settings/ssh/new), [Gitlab](https://gitlab.com/profile/keys) and [Bitbucket](https://bitbucket.org/account/user/PEIN/ssh-keys/).
-13. Run `ssh_sudo_setup` command to authenticate with Github, Gitlab and Bitbucket from command line.
-14. Run `install_nodejs` command to install nodejs.
+10. Run `install_nodejs` command to install nodejs.
-15. Run this command to install all the necessary global packages via npm: `node_update`.
+11. Run this command to install all the necessary global packages via npm: `node_update`.
 If there is a infinite for loop message that is appearing in console, press `Ctrl + C` to stop it.
 Run this command at some other time in that case.
-16. Run `exit` command.
+12. Run `exit` command.

 ### NOW SWITCHED BACK TO NON SUDO USER MODE, THAT IS YOUR PERSONAL SYSTEM USER
 1. Run `system_init_non_sudo_second` command.